hn/bsh-home-appliances/WLANMODULE.md

 It is suspected that the STM32F4 and the WLAN/Bluetooth were combined into a (propietary?) single IC for the COM2, which is probably more cost-effective.

+### System Master Module 2AHES-M2 - SystemMaster M2

+No info yet.
+See [here](https://fcc.report/FCC-ID/2AHES-M2)

+It is suspected that this module not only establishes Internet connectivity, but also controls the entire logic of the household appliance (“system master”), i.e., it takes over the tasks that were previously performed by the power module.

+### System Master Module 2AHES-SMB - SystemMaster S2

+No info yet.
+See [here](https://fcc.report/FCC-ID/2AHES-SMB)